energysistem/manuals/42509-Energy_Phone_Max_4G_5000/en/06-power_management.md

 <quick_guide>
-## Power/First use
+## Power

-* Your Energy Phone has a built-in rechargeable lithium ion battery.
-Recharge the battery by connecting the device to the outlet only using the AC/DC 9V/5V provided with the product.
+* Your Energy Phone Max 4G 5000 has a built-in rechargeable lithium ion battery.
+Recharge the battery by connecting the device to the outlet only using the power adapter and the USB cable provided with the product.
 The charging time ranges from 2-4 hours, depending on whether the device is off or running.

 </quick_guide>